Terms & conditions for the usage of all data viewed or supplied.

 Terms of licenses and conditions available are as follows:

 1.11 We accept no responsibility or liability for any form of communication between the user and the post holders and organisations within data supplied by Oscar.
-It is the users responsibility to ensure compliance in regard to their activities with both these terms and any prevailing legislation pertinent to and connected with usage of the data supplied.
+It is the users responsibility to ensure compliance in regard to their activities with both these terms and any prevailing legislation pertinent to and connected with usage or processing of the data supplied.

 1.12 Oscar takes all possible steps to ensure data accuracy and engages considerable resources, time and expenditure in the maintenance of the data.
 We cannot, however, guarantee the accuracy or usability of the data provided to the user and no discounts or refunds will be made available to the user for claimed inaccuracies.
 The deliverability of email addresses is specifically not guaranteed due to multiple factors beyond the control of Oscar, included, but not limited to Server Blacklisting, Full Mailboxes, File Size Limits, Anti-Spam Software and Firewalls .
 All data that is found to be inaccurate can be returned to Oscar and will be validated, updated and returned to the user or in some other way made available within a reasonable time.